MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_5_1_Createemail.md

 	- Change **Link to** to Marketing page.

-	- Select the marketing page you created in a previous lab.
+	- Select any marketing page.

 	- Change the **Button text** to REVIEW MY COVERAGE.